trademindx/blog/_posts/2018-02-15-how-to-buy-tmx-tokens.markdown

 Visit our [registration page][register] and register for the TMX token sale!
 We will then send you a notification once the token sale starts!

-We will start with the pre-sale followed by the public sale.
+We will start with the pre-sale, followed by the public sale.
 There are healthy bonuses for joining during the pre-sale phase, as well as Trademindx beta access!

 ## TL;TR